amirhosseinghanipour/tymio/README.md

 ## Contributing

 Contributions are welcome.
-Please open an issue or a pull request.
-Ensure the app runs after `flutter pub get`, copying `firebase_options.example.dart` to `firebase_options.dart`, and configuring your own Firebase project.
+Open an issue or a pull request.
+To run locally: `flutter pub get`, copy `firebase_options.example.dart` to `firebase_options.dart`, run `flutterfire configure`, and use your own Firebase project.